Ready to learn how to become an owner-operator? Or are you ready to venture out on your own? Maybe a friend or relative has enjoyed being a driver.

 Step 3: Minimize expenditures

-As an independent owner-operator, you’re focused on growing and maximizing profits.
+As a trucking owner-operator, you’re focused on growing and maximizing profits.
 You need a strategy that increases revenue while minimizing operational expenses.

 Large expenses may include:

 There’s a lot you can do to reduce operational costs.

 For example, to minimize fuel expenditures, stay within the 65 MPH speed limit instead of going faster.
 According to studies, you can improve your fuel efficiency by as much as 27% by driving at 65 mph instead of 75 mph.

 Additionally, vehicle idling and poor driving behavior may also lead to fuel wastage and expenses.

 The Motive Vehicle Gateway automatically detects poor driving habits and critical safety events.
 Reducing unsafe habits such as hard braking and hard cornering will help you improve road safety, minimize potential liabilities, and increase fuel efficiency.